Nukesor/comfy-table/README.md

 With csv feature enabled, it also pulls csv crate as dependency.

+### Term-table-cli

+`term-table-rs` is pretty basic in terms of features.
+My goal with the project is to provide a good set of tools for rendering CLI tables, while also allowing users to bring their own tools for things like colours.
+One thing that is unique to term-table-rs(as far as I'm aware) is the ability to have different number of columns in each row of the table.

 ### Prettytables-rs

 `prettytables-rs` provides functionality for formatting and aligning tables.